Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 - They have advantage on all skill checks made to maintain their concentration.
 - At the start of each of their turns, they gain the benefit of the Dash minor action.

 In addition, they suffer effects that mirror those of the [crazed](https://rules.fontsofpower.com/#/rules/conditions/ailments?id=crazed) ailment.
-They cannot become immune to these effects, and do not gain any stacks of this ailment.
+They do not gain any stacks of crazed, and cannot become immune to these effects.

 ### Curse of Woe